U.S. Expat Taxes in Singapore

 With H&R Block, you can rest easy knowing you’ve found the right expertise for U.S. expat taxes in Singapore.
-Our seasoned tax pros make filing simple and secure.
 Whether you need expat tax guidance on filing from abroad or information on FATCA and FBAR rules, we’re here to help.

 What Americans living or working in Singapore should know

 Filing U.S. taxes while living in Singapore comes with new considerations and questions: “Do I have additional information to report to the IRS?
 How do my Singapore financial accounts affect my filing?
 What options do I have to reduce my tax bill?"

 For starters, Americans and U.S. Green Card holders living in Singapore should continue to file a U.S. tax return each year.

 Living as an American in Singapore can affect your taxes even if you don’t stay for very long.
 For example, if you earn income while on a short-term assignment, you’ll need to report that income on your U.S. taxes.
 As you establish deeper financial roots in Singapore, you’ll have more considerations for your American tax filing.

 You may need to report your Singapore financial accounts and assets.
 Generally, U.S. taxpayers with more than $10,000 in foreign bank or financial accounts are subject to FBAR filing and reporting requirements.
 You may also be subject to FATCA reporting requirements if you have foreign assets valued at $200,000 and higher.

 You can lower your U.S. bill and avoid dual taxation with certain tax strategies.
 Expats may take advantage of one of two options, detailed below, to lower their taxes.